fastai/course-v3/docs/salamander_tutorial.md

 - K80: $0.36 per hour
 - V100: $1.32 per hour

-#### AWS Credits

-If you have an AWS promo code you can redeem 75% of it's value for Salamander credits.
-Signup, email [support@salamander.ai](mailto:support@salamander.ai) with the subject "AWS CREDITS" & include your promo code in the email body.
-It will take up to 10 days for the credits to appear in your Salamander account.

 ## Step 1: Create an account

 Visit https://salamander.ai, click "Get Started", fill-in the form & add your card details.